dortania/OpenCore-Install-Guide/why-oc.md

 ## OpenCore features

-* On average, OpenCore systems boot faster than those using Clover as less unnecessary patching is done
+* OpenCore systems boot somewhat faster than those using Clover as less unnecessary patching is done
 * Better overall stability as patches can be much more precise:
   * [macOS 10.15.4 update](https://www.reddit.com/r/hackintosh/comments/fo9bfv/macos_10154_update/)
   * AMD OSX Patches not needing to update with every minor security update